pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Notice that by adding docstrings, spacing to the the code....
+Notice that by adding docstrings, spacing to the the code, and a few comments....

 ```{code-cell} ipython3
 ---